-In this paper we show that a similar result holds also for rings.
+The latter result Goncharov proved by encoding his family into a metabelian group [16].
+The same approach was applied in [17].
+In this paper we use the same approach to show that a similar result holds also for rings.
 Namely, we prove: